gagan2307/gagan2307/README.md

 # 💫 About Me:
-I'm currently pursuing Bachelor of Technology in Information Technology from GGSIPU<br>I'm currently learning Machine Learning and Artificial Intelligence<br>I'm Interested in Data Science<br>
+🎓I'm currently pursuing Bachelor of Technology in Information Technology from GGSIPU<br>🌱I'm currently learning Machine Learning and Artificial Intelligence<br>⚡I'm Interested in Data Science<br>

 ## 🌐 Socials: